 I've been a visual creator and visual storyteller for as long as I can remember.
 I probably started drawing and making images in earnest when I was about 3, in England—after we moved from Liverpool to Leigh.
 And I never really stopped.

 When I was 4 or 5, I loved comics.
 Soon I had a go at it myself and produced lots and lots of them.
 This would become a trend in my youth: experience creative work by others that that you enjoy—passionately, and then do it yourself—passionately.
-(In adulthood I'd eventually return to making comics, for fun)
+My bedroom floor was usually ankle-deep in drawings.
+(In adulthood I'd eventually return to making comics, for fun).

 In my teens—a few years after we'd moved from Scotland to Ireland—I became dead keen on animation too, and entered a TV contest, and won.
 Later in art college, I studied it passionately and ended up working as an animator for many years, through my 20s, eventually crossing over into illustration for Newspapers and magazines when animation in Ireland took an unfortunate downturn.
 I adapted.

 Also in my teens, I got crazily into music.
 So what did I do?
 I learned guitar, formed a band with friends, wrote songs and became the lead singer and one of 2 guitarists.
 We gigged.
 Later when we went our separate ways due to college, emigration—and life, I became a solo performer and played residencies and festivals.
 So, continuing the impulse to 'have a go'.
 I had a serious go at that alongside all of my other creative work and passions for a couple of decades.
 During my teens, I would make my own music magazines and music 'encyclopaedias' too, for fun.
 Once again, in emulation of the real thing.
 It combined my love of music with writing and illustrating my own one-off publications.

 Making Photostory 'Films'